lakkatv/lakka-website/content/articles/2018/08/12/lakka-211-with-raspberry-pi-3-b-plus-support.md

     - Project cleanup
     - XU4 fix display of the partition resize messages

+## Errata

+ - XU4 reboot is broken, you have to unplug the power supply and plug it again
+ - Some of the Allwinner A20 images are unusable due to GPU driver issues

 ## Thanks

 Special thanks to all our contributors whom without this project would not be: Vudiq, Gouchi, Ntemis, the libretro team and all the patreons!